thatscot/frontend-technical-task/README.md

   - The other button stores the url and name somewhere that is accessible to any other screen/component in the app.
 Make your state management solution scalable.
 - **Screen 2.** Displays a very simple horizontal carousel which displays each dog's image and name along with a button to delete it from the state.
 On tapping the delete button:
   - A sheet should slide from the bottom of the screen and overlapping part of the content.
 This sheet should ask for confirmation to delete the dog from the state.
 It should contain two buttons to either confirm or reject the operation.

+**Note:** Use reusable components where possible and add type safety.